What’s the Ideal Spark Plug Gap for Modified High-Performance Engines?

 The gap in the spark plug is where the magic happens.
 It is in this tiny space that the spark from the ignition coil ignites the air-fuel mixture.
 The size of this gap plays a crucial role in the efficiency and performance of your engine.

-Topic to read : Rental of electric scooters in nice: rates and options
+Have you seen this : Rental of electric scooters in nice: rates and options

 A smaller gap might mean a more reliable spark, but it also means a smaller flame kernel, and thus potentially less efficient combustion.
 On the other hand, a larger gap can provide a bigger flame kernel and more efficient combustion.
 But it also requires a higher voltage to jump the gap, which can strain the ignition system and lead to misfires, especially at high RPM.